3. Key Provisioning in vFactory

 The parameters are the following ones:

-limits: The staking limits of the withdrawal channels, at the same indexes
+: The staking limits of the withdrawal channels, at the same indexessnapshots

 Once we know all the keys are valid, we can approve them !
 In the following example we use cast but only as illustration for testnet, we strongly recommend using a strong multisig on mainnet for this purpose.